Prag8855/aab/content/guides/residence-permit.md

 If you pick up a residence permit for a child, they don't need to come with you.[^54]

-During your appointment...

-- [ ] Check if the information on your card is correct.
+Check if the information on your card is correct.
 The *Ausländerbehörde* sometimes makes mistakes.
-- [ ] [Read your *Zusatzblatt*.](/guides/zusatzblatt) It describes the conditions of your residence permit.
-If you lived in Germany for over 3 years, you might get an unrestricted residence permit.
-It allows you to work for any employer and to be self-employed.

 You will also get a letter in the mail.
 It's the activation code for your [[eID]].
 You need it to activate the eID function of your residence card.
 This lets you use your residence permit to log into online government services.